 Having reached the age of majority, I left Ohio in the fall of 1968 to study painting and drawing at the San Francisco Art Institute on Chestnut Street.
 During my first semester there, I became friends with filmmaker Curt McDowell and soon began spending most of my time in the film department.
 I had been trained in classical piano and jazz from the second grade through high school, so I was drawn to sound design, music scoring and recording, which ultimately determined the course of my life for nearly two decades.
 Between 1971 and 1987, I taught classes at the Art Institute and the Academy of Art and worked as a recording engineer, sound designer, electronics technician, and composer (and occasional actor) for various film labs, studios, and independent film makers including Curt McDowell, George Kuchar, Larry Jordan, and the Mitchell Brothers.
 As the electronics designer and chief engineer, I entered a business partnership in 1982 to open a 16-track recording studio in the Mission District called Truth and Beauty.
 There I engineered and produced various albums and twelve-inch 45s, crafted custom audio equipment, and continued to write and arrange music.
-I had the great pleasure of writing a musical setting for Fragments from the World of Henri LeCroix by Pulitzer nominee Cyrus Cassells and performed it with him at various venues in 1984.
+I had the great pleasure of writing a musical setting for Fragments from the World of Henri LeCroix by Pulitzer nominee Cyrus Cassells and performed it with him around the Bay Area in 1984.

 Rules of the game were changed on Thanksgiving Day 2000, when I was nearly killed by septic shock.
 My blood had been poisoned by a deep-tissue bacterial infection of Necrotizing Fasciitis.
 I was hospitalized for ten weeks and underwent multiple surgeries to repair tissue damage so severe, I narrowly escaped having my left leg amputated at the hip.
 Coming face to face with my own mortality was an epiphany that awakened me to the sweetness of simply being alive.
 I concentrated on healing, hoping I could start life over again.
 Crippled by my wounds, but on the mend and entirely cleansed of opiates, I was discharged in February 2001.
 Above all else, I needed to find housing; someplace cheap, safe and quiet, where I could put down roots long enough to reinvent myself and recover my health.